MAVRL: Learning Reward Functions from Multiple Feedback Types with Amortized Variational Inference: Experiments

 \subsection{Rewards Learned from Multi-Type Feedback are More Robust}

-\looseness=-1 We evaluate the robustness of rewards learned from different feedback modalities under systematic perturbations of the environment dynamics.
-For each feedback configuration, we fix reward models trained in the unperturbed setting and retrain policies in the perturbed environments without further reward adaptation.
+We evaluate the robustness of reward functions inferred using \mavrl{} along two complementary axes: (i) robustness to shifts in environment dynamics at deployment, and (ii) robustness to noise and misspecification in the feedback used at training time.
+In both settings, reward models are trained once in the nominal configuration, then held fixed while policies are retrained without further reward adaptation, isolating the effect of reward quality from policy optimization.
 We compare individual feedback modalities, their combination (\fbPDRS), and a behavioral cloning baseline (\imit).
 Full experimental details and results for all feedback combinations are provided in \cref{sec:appendix-transfer}.

-\paragraph{Results.} \looseness=-1 Across all environments, policies trained on rewards inferred from multiple feedback types (\fbPDRS) degrade more gracefully under perturbations than those trained from individual feedback modalities or imitation alone.

-In the grid-world setting (\cref{fig:transfer-grid}), increasing action stochasticity causes imitation and single-feedback reward models, such as \fbDemo, \fbRating, and \fbPref, to deteriorate rapidly, whereas rewards learned from combined feedback maintain higher mean returns.

-A similar pattern is observed in Acrobot (\cref{fig:transfer-acrobot}), where structural changes to the system dynamics disproportionately affect the imitated policy and the single-feedback reward models, while combined feedback yields consistently more stable performance across perturbation levels.

-In LunarLander-v3 (\cref{fig:transfer-lander}), perturbations to gravity and wind severely degrade the performance of \imit.
-In contrast, \mavrl, especially when trained with multi-type feedback (\fbPDRS), remains significantly more robust under increasingly challenging dynamics.